zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

     # example, or a softmax function in order to get the probabilities (in the clear)
     y_proba = model.post_processing(y)

-    # Apply the argmax to get the class predictions (in the clear)
+    # Since this model does classification, apply the argmax to get the class predictions (in the clear)
+    # Note that regression models won't need the following line
     y_class = numpy.argmax(y_proba, axis=1)

     y_pred_fhe_step += list(y_class)